mathisve/gdrive-upload-action/README.md

 Github action that uploads files to Google Drive.
 **This only works with a Google Service Account!**

 To make a GSA go to the [Credentials Dashboard](https://console.cloud.google.com/apis/credentials).
 You will need to download the **.json key** and base64 encode it.
 You will use this string as the `credentials` input.
+To convert the *json* file to base64 without having to use an online tool (which is insecure), use this command:

+`echo -n $(cat credentials.json)| base64 -w 0`

 You will also need to **share your drive with the servie account.** To do this, just share the folder like you would normally with a friend, except you share it with the service account email address.

 # Inputs